AI Fantasy Character Design Tutorial: From Sheet to Splash

 Step by step

 1. Generate the character sheet first: front, three-quarter, side, and back views in one image, neutral pose, even lighting, gray studio backdrop.
-Use prompt: “character sheet, four views, T-pose, neutral expression, studio gray”.
+Prompt: character sheet, four views, T-pose, neutral expression, studio gray --ar 16:9.

-2. From the sheet, extract the trait list (5-7 visible items): face, hair, eyes, skin, signature outfit/armor, weapon, distinguishing mark.
-Paste verbatim into every downstream prompt.
+2. From the sheet, extract the trait list (5-7 visible items): face, hair, eyes, skin, signature outfit or armor, weapon, distinguishing mark.
+Paste it verbatim into every downstream prompt.

-3. Identify the signature silhouette element — the one shape readable in a black-on-white silhouette.
-Could be a hooded cloak, a curved sword across the back, a glowing third eye.
+3. Identify the signature silhouette element: the one shape readable in a black-on-white silhouette.
+A hooded cloak, a curved sword across the back, a glowing third eye.
 Keep this constant.

 6. Compare all three side by side.
 Squint test: same person?
-If the action variant face drifts, increase reference weight or regenerate.
+If the action variant face drifts, raise --ow, lower --stylize, or regenerate.

-7. Save the canonical sheet + splash + action variant as the character bible v1.
-Future scenes reference this set.
+7. Save the canonical sheet plus splash plus action variant as character bible v1.
+Every future scene references this set.

 2. Generate the four-view sheet first.
 Spend 60-90 minutes; the rest of the bible rides on this.

-3. Generate one splash and one action variant using the sheet as reference.
+3. Generate one splash and one action variant using the sheet as the Omni Reference.
 Squint at all three at thumbnail size.

-4. If anything reads as a different character, name the failure (jaw shifted, cloak color drifted, weapon changed) and re-run that one variant.
+4. If anything reads as a different character, name the failure (jaw shifted, cloak color drifted, weapon changed) and re-run that one variant with a higher --ow.

 • Same face across sheet, splash, and action variant at thumbnail size?